Dr. Isaac Kohane, MD, PhD

 Researchers and clinicians I'd love to work with

-We are looking for clinicians who are willing to review brief clinical cases so that we can compare their decisions to those of AI models.
+The Human Values Project is actively enrolling clinicians and patients worldwide to review brief clinical scenarios (~15–20 min) so we can compare human decisions with those of AI models.

 Regulatory and financial implications of clinical alignment